DatabayAG/Web-Push-Notifications/README.md

 #### Sending

-To send a message to all registered ServiceWorkers you need to get the token form one of the ServiceWorker.
+To send a message to all registered ServiceWorkers you need to get the token from  one of the ServiceWorker.
-For this you have to call the promise-function messaging.getToken() after your Integration.
+For this you have to call the promise-function `messaging.getToken()` after your integration.

     messaging.getToken().then((currentToken) => {});